weDevsOfficial/wedocs-plugin/readme.txt

 ✍️Floating contact form

 weDocs provides a floating contact form as a part of the Assistant Widget to provide a convenient way for users to reach out to you.
-Users can easily contact you via email without navigating away from the documentation.  <br/><br/>
+Users can easily contact you via email without navigating away from the documentation.

 🚀Want to unlock these awesome features?
-[Upgrade to our weDocs Pro](https://wedocs.co/pricing/)<br/><br/>
+[Upgrade to our weDocs Pro](https://wedocs.co/pricing/)

 Let’s check out what Mr. Web shared about weDocs

-[Create Great Looking Documentation for Your WordPress Website [weDocs Review]](https://www.youtube.com/watch?v=TFXsyB09VJQ&ab_channel=MrWeb)<br/><br/>
+[Create Great Looking Documentation for Your WordPress Website [weDocs Review]](https://www.youtube.com/watch?v=TFXsyB09VJQ&ab_channel=MrWeb)

 For detailed documentation and support resources, please visit the [weDocs](https://wedocs.co/) website.

-If you have any questions or need assistance, you can also reach out to our support team through the website.<br/><br/>
+If you have any questions or need assistance, you can also reach out to our support team through the website.

 🚀 People behind this awesome documentation plugin